milahu/collapseos/cvm/README.md

 If the `forth` executable works badly (hangs, spew garbage, etc.), it's probably because you've broken your bootstrap binary.
 It's easy to mistakenly break.
 To verify if you've done that, look at your git status.
-If `forth.bin` is modified, try resetting it and then run `make clean all`.
+If `stage.bin` is modified, try resetting it and then run `make clean all`.
 Things should go better afterwards.

 A modified `blkfs` can also break things (although even with a completely broken